 2. The Farm

 It is best to these as two separate sketches on A3 paper and then add colour using colouring pencils.
 Google Earth or Google maps can be helpful for getting an aerial view of the area to be sketched.
 Your teacher or the farmer might also be able to supply you with a farm map.
 Make sure all your sketches have a title, scale bar and a north arrow and you clearly label everything.

 The farmhouse and Buildings sketch should show all the main buildings and their function while the farm sketch will be more zoomed out and show the entire farm, with all the paddocks and house shown.

 You should be able to explain and discuss the layout of the farm and buildings as it’s likely you will be asked this by either your teacher or the external examiner.
 Some discussion points could include access/roadways, fencing, shelter, grazing methods and crops grown.

 Experiments (Scientific Investigations)

-There is a requirement that you have covered experiments in each of the main areas of study which are:
+There are requirements you have covered experiments in each of the main areas of study which are: